strontic/strontic.github.io/xcyclopedia/library/userinit.exe-2FA05B1CFC52E590E090705EA56F5B02.md

 ## Possible Misuse

 *The following table contains possible examples of `userinit.exe` being misused.
-While `userinit.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `userinit.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --